Ryan Nicholson: Biography

 Nicholson was born in 1971 in Victoria, British Columbia.
 He was a self-taught artist who ran special-effects shop Flesh & Fantasy for a number of years before he began directing and producing his own independent films through his production company Plotdigger Films.

 He was married to Megan Nicholson and had one son.

 Television

 Nicholson worked in the makeup department on many television shows including The X-Files, The Outer Limits, Stargate and Andromeda for which he was nominated for the Gemini Award three times for Best Achievement in Make-Up, with a win in 2002.

 Film

 Nicholson contributed to Scary Movie and Final Destination films, in addition to Elf, Blade: Trinity and The Chronicles of Riddick.

 Nicholson also wrote, produced, and directed several films under the banner of his production company Plotdigger Films, including Torched, Gutterballs, Live Feed, Hanger, Nature and others.

 Death

-Nicholson died from brain cancer at age 47 on October 8, 2019.
+Nicholson died from brain cancer on October 8, 2019.